microsoft/ComplianceUtility/Manuals/3.2.0/Manual-Win.md

 %LOCALAPPDATA%\Microsoft\MSIPC
 ```

-If you have installed Purview Information Protection client (aka Azure Information Protection), the folders containing the AIPLogs.zip file are collected.<br>
+If you have installed Purview Information Protection labeling client (previously 'Azure Information Protection unified labeling client'), the folders containing the AIPLogs.zip file are collected.<br>

 For more information, please see the following documentation for the used PowerShell command: [Export-AIPLogs](https://docs.microsoft.com/en-us/powershell/module/azureinformationprotection/export-aiplogs?view=azureipps).